appleraincoat/tp/docs/DeveloperGuide.md

 #### Design Considerations

-**Compulsory fields** include: Name, Phone Number, Income, Email, Address, Family Size, Buyer / Seller Tag, Housing Type We are cautious to choose compulsory fields that are important for real-estate agents, making them compulsory fields.
+**Compulsory fields** include: Name, Phone Number, Income, Email, Address, Family Size, Buyer / Seller Tag, Housing Type.<br>
+We are cautious to choose compulsory fields that are important for real-estate agents, making them compulsory fields.
 While they may not be **absolutely necessary** for all clients, we believe that the cost of missing out on these fields outweighs the hassle of making them compulsory.
 For example, missing out on the family size may not be critical for a buyer who is single and is searching for a bachelor pad, but is critical for a family of 7 who needs a large enough house for all 7 of them.